livingdocsIO/documentation/content/reference/document/metadata/metadata-plugin-list.md

 **Storage Format**: `{from: ISO8601 String, to: ISO8601 String}`\
 **Default UI**: 2 date/time inputs (`liMetaDateTimeValidityForm`)

+This plugin should be used only in the Media Library.
+The intended use case is the following: an image has a limited validity, for example due to copyright, so can be used only for a certain period of time.
+After that period, the copyright expires and the image should be removed from the website.
 ## li-datetime
 **Storage Format**: `<ISO8601 String>`\
 **Default UI**: 2 date/time inputs (`liMetaDatetimeForm`)\